 So what are cannabis concentrates?

 Simply put, concentrates are marijuana-derived products that contain concentrated amounts of tetrahydrocannabinol (THC) and other active cannabis chemicals and compounds.
-The use of concentrates has become exceptionally rampant since US states first started to legalize weed for recreational purposes.
+The use of concentrates has become exceptionally rampant since US states first started to legalize cannabis for recreational purposes.
 There are hundreds of different types of product out there, and new ones appear all the time.
 Experts claim that is because enthusiasts only have to consume or smoke a small amount of the concoction to feel the effects or get some relief in the case of medical users.
 Interestingly, the concept has been around for a long time, and there is evidence that people used to make cannabis concentrates in the Steppe Mountains of China some 12,000 years ago.

 What are the benefits of cannabis concentrates?